- What is the difference between the Holiday camps and the Holiday crash courses?

 Where are the various courses taking place?

-The Holiday camp is usually in the great hall of the DAI Heidelberg in Sofienstraße 12.
+The Holiday camp is usually in the great hall of the DAI Heidelberg at Sofienstraße 12.
 If we change the location, we will inform you in advance by via e-mail.

 What happens if my child or I cannot participate due to illness?